fernando-mc/redmondpython.com/content/lectures/onboarding.md

 - The kind we write ourselves
 - The kind that other people wrote that we can borrow (by importing their code modules and using them in our programs)

-We've introduced the built-in kind.
-Now we'll show you how to write your own.
+We've already introduced the built-in kind.
+Next, we'll show you how to write your own.
 Later, we'll show you how to import and use functions written by other people.

 ### Writing Our Own Function